Paying for Law School: Financial Aid

 waters, and if discharged from service, has received an honorable discharge.

-The waiver is awarded to law students purusing their first professional degree at UW.
+The waiver is awarded to law students pursuing their first professional degree at UW.
 You are not eligible for this tuition waiver

 if you have previously received veteran's tuition waiver/reduction at the UW.
 Law students must be registered for a minimum of